Gizra/Gizra-Way-Book/on_boarding.md

 # On Boarding

 Hi there newbie, welcome to Gizra!
 Hate the word newbie?
 Meh, don't feel bad about it.
-Not only we were newbies our self, but part of "The Gizra Way" is always exploring new places where we are still newbies.
+Not only were we newbies our self, but part of "The Gizra Way" is always exploring new places where we are *still* newbies.
 In other words, we probably know how you feel.

 In this coming week you will get a bunch of different tasks you will need to accomplish.
 Here are some of the guide lines behind those tasks: